The Coulomb problem in iron based superconductors

 Here we have restricted ourselves to spin-singlet pairing, in which the Gor'kov function is proportional to the antisymmetric tensor $\epsilon_{\alpha \beta }=-\epsilon_{\beta \alpha }$.
 If we evaluate the change in the condensation energy in the Hartree Fock approximation, by contracting the anomalous terms in the energy, then for the isotropic interaction the change in condensate energy per site is

-where $N_{s}$ is the number of sites, $\tilde U = U+ ({3}J_{H,1}-4J_{H,2})/{2}$, where, to be specific we have considered the case of a $t_{2g}$ triplet ($m\in \{zx,zy,xy\}$).
+where $N_{s}$ is the number of sites, and $\ket{\Psi_{SC}}$ ($\ket{\Psi_{FL}}$) is the superconducting (Fermi liquid) many body ground state.
+Here, the Coulomb cost is $\tilde U = U+ ({3}J_{H,1}-4J_{H,2})/{2}$, to be specific we have considered the case of a $t_{2g}$ triplet ($m\in \{zx,zy,xy\}$).
 The huge discrepancy of scale between the Coulomb and gap energies, means that for the stabilization of the condensate, the onsite pairing terms have to vanish, i.e

 These are the Coulomb constraints on the condensate.

 If we rewrite the Coulomb constraint in the momentum and frequency domain it becomes

 where $f (\omega)= (\exp[\beta \omega]+1 )^{-1}$ is the Fermi function.
 Typically, the integrand in Eq.~\eqref{eq:integral} is dominated by the Fermi surfaces and is quite sensitive to the electronic structure.
 In d-wave superconductors, such as the heavy fermion and cuprate superconductors, satisfaction of the Coulomb constraint is symmetry-protected, because the alternating signs of the four quadrants of the gap function cause the momentum summation to automatically vanish.
 However, for s-wave superconductors the Coulomb constraint is unprotected by symmetry.
 In many of the early iron-based superconductors the Coulomb constraint was thought to be satisfied by dint of the $s_{\pm}$ character, with alternating gap signs on the electron and hole pockets.
 However, the subsequent discovery that iron-based superconductivity persists in a wide class of materials without electron, or without hole pockets raises the question of how the Coulomb constraint is satisfied without loss of superconducting transition temprature.